Browse Templates Explore the Product Try It Free

 Of course, you should offer complementary services that clients expect along with what you’re already offering.

-For example, if you offer content marketing services, it makes a lot of sense to hire people who can do graphic design, funnel setup, and paid ads, among other things.
+For example, if you're a social media agency offering content marketing services, it makes a lot of sense to hire people who can do graphic design, funnel setup, and paid ads, among other things.

 This is probably one of the most important decisions you need to make.
 Whether you are searching for the best state for an LLC for your agency or planning for remote work, it will determine your cost, hiring strategy, equipment, data privacy policies, etc.